 Fruits and vegetables fit right in with a barbecue spread, either paired with meat or enjoyed alone.
 Not only can they add variety to the meal, but they also help to reduce the number of calories in the meal by bulking up our plates.
 Some tasty examples include aubergine, courgette, carrots, peppers, onion, pineapple, tomatoes, corn on the cob, portobello mushrooms, and cauliflower.

 And why not try barbecuing fruits for dessert?
 The natural sugars in fruit will caramelise, heightening the sweetness and flavour.
 Thinly sliced apple and pear, pineapple, halved bananas, figs, peaches, and plums are all great options alone or with some natural yoghurt.

-Some other tips for ensuring a healthful barbecue:
+Some other tips for ensuring a healthy barbecue:

 - Choosing a lean protein: fish, skinless chicken/turkey breast, ground turkey, and cuts of lean red meat are all healthy options.
 Be aware of portion sizes—an easy trap to fall into at a barbecue is overdoing the protein portions.

 - Try barbecuing bean burgers, marinated tofu or halloumi as meat alternatives.